jundalisay/spblist/content/en/research/descartes/man/article-28.md

 ---
-heading: Sections 28-29
+heading: Article 28
 title: The Surface of the Brain
-weight: 21
+weight: 42
 description: "The pores of the brain are like the intervals between the threads of linen"
 writer:
   name: Rene Descartes